 (iii) haram goods and services;

-while furthermore the contract law it applies differs in some respects from Islamic contract law (Visser 2013a Chapter 3 and Chapter 4 Section 4.5).
+while furthermore the contract law it applies differs in some respects from Islamic contract law.

 Islamic finance claims to be free from these defects.
-However, critics note that Islamic finance essentially mimics conventional finance and is not fundamentally different (El-Gamal 2003).
-There is one point these critics stress in particular, namely the fact that Islamic finance preaches profit sharing and profit-and-loss sharing (PLS) but actually practices debt finance, which is intricably bound up with fractional-reserve banking (El Diwany 2003, Shaikh 2011, Vizcaino 2015).
+However, critics note that Islamic finance essentially mimics conventional finance and is not fundamentally different.
+There is one point these critics stress in particular, namely the fact that Islamic finance preaches profit sharing and profit-and-loss sharing (PLS) but actually practices debt finance, which is intricably bound up with fractional-reserve banking.
 If conventional banks grant a loan, they credit the borrower’s bank account, creating money in the processs.
 This is also the principal mode of operation of Islamic banks.
 The money supply consequently is not fully backed by base money (gold or silver, but mainly central bank money and coins issued by the government or the central bank), let alone gold and silver.
-This fractional-reserve banking, the critics emphasise, is the source of many economic ills, such as inflation, speculative booms followed by disastrous busts and an increasingly imbalanced distribution of wealth (El Diwany 1997, Abdul Hamid and Nordin 2009, Jha 2013).
+This fractional-reserve banking, the critics emphasise, is the source of many economic ills, such as inflation, speculative booms followed by disastrous busts and an increasingly imbalanced distribution of wealth.
 The power of governments and banks to create money is seen as benefiting the elite who controls the financial institutions and brings it wealth and increased power to the detriment of the not-so-fortunate.
-This, and the loss of purchasing power as a result of inflation, is deemed unacceptable to Muslims, as one of the Maqasid al-Sharia (goals of the divine law) is the preservation of wealth (Meera and Larbani 2009).
+This, and the loss of purchasing power as a result of inflation, is deemed unacceptable to Muslims, as one of the Maqasid al-Sharia (goals of the divine law) is the preservation of wealth.